Connect with others who understand.

 Food Allergies and Lupus

-Some members report allergic reactions to foods that never previously affected them.
+Some MyLupusTeam members have reported allergic reactions to foods that never affected them before.
 “I went through a phase where I was ‘allergic’ to almost all foods,” one member wrote.
 “It lasted for about three to six months and then just vanished.”

-Others developed allergies that did not go away.
-“I went from no allergies as a child to over 18 food allergies when I finally got tested in March,” a member wrote.
+Others developed allergies that didn’t go away.
+“I went from no allergies as a child to over 18 food allergies when I finally got tested,” a member wrote.

-Some members note that they don’t have allergies but have experienced new-onset sensitivity to foods such as gluten and lactose.
+Some members note that they don’t have allergies but have experienced new-onset sensitivity (also called food intolerance) to foods such as gluten and lactose.
 “I have recently become gluten intolerant,” one explained.

-Lupus is an autoimmune illness that causes your immune system to attack your body’s own healthy cells.
-Food allergies work in a similar way — your white blood cells create antibodies called immunoglobulin E (IgE) that attack specific ingredients that you eat.
+Lupus is an autoimmune condition.
+It causes your immune system to attack your body’s healthy tissues.
+Food allergies work in a similar way — your white blood cells create antibodies called immunoglobulin E (IgE) that attack certain foods that you eat.
 Common food allergies include eggs, milk, shellfish, nuts, soy, and wheat.

-The symptoms of an allergic reaction may include:
+Symptoms of an allergic reaction to food may include:

 • Dizziness